There are two kinds of JR East Pass, Nagano Niigata and Tohoku. In this post, I would like to explain about JR East Pass Nagano Niigata in this post.

 |Izu Kyuko railway

 to/from Haneda airport

 |Tokyo Rinkai line

 Tokyo Wide pass is sold at 10,000 yen for 3 days.
-JR East Pass Niigata and Nagano will be sold at 17,000 yen for any 5 days in 14 days period.
-JR East Pass Nagano and Niigata gives you 2 more days and a bit wider coverage area than Tokyo Wide Pass.
+JR East Pass Nagano Niigata is sold at 17,000 yen for any 5 days in 14 days period.
+JR East Pass Nagano Niigata gives you 2 more days and a bit wider coverage area than Tokyo Wide Pass.
 If you visit Niigata or/and Nagano area, this pass will be recommended.
 Otherwise Tokyo Wide Pass is enough for you.
-If you want to have bigger coverage area, consider to use JR pass or Tokyo-Osaka Hokuriku Arch Pass.
+If you want to have bigger coverage area, consider to use JR pass or Hokuriku Arch Pass.